 So what should one do?

 I have heard predictions about this year’s market performance that range anywhere from 20-30% more upside to as much as 50% downside.
 With wild swings expected like this, the only reasonable way to invest in this market is with some type of position that allows for a participation in a bullish market.
 At the same time, there is a need for a tool that will give some type of downward protection against a falling market.
 The wait for a pullback idea has hurt for a couple of months now while investors who are sitting in cash are watching the market run away from them, but the fear of a BIG pullback is keeping investors on the sidelines.

 One common strategy that I like to use in times like this is the protective put, or married put strategy.
 The married put is an option strategy whereby an investor, holding a long position in stock purchases a put on the same stock to protect against depreciation in the stock’s price.
 Potential profits or losses from a married put are created from the net effect of a long position in both the put and its underlying equity.
 The strategy builds a floor, allowing unlimited profits in the equity while limiting the potential loss.
 Should the stock price decline below the strike price before expiration of the option, the investor could either exercise the put option and sell his or her stock at the strike price, or simply sell the put option (at that point for a significant profit) and hold onto the shares.
 Should the stock price increase above the strike price, the option would not be exercised and the investor could sell the stock at the higher price and recognize a profit if the stock price is above the overall cost of the position.

 In essence, this is like purchasing insurance against your stock.
-This type of strategy allows you to enter this market and not fear that the end of this Greek tragedy is going to be heart wrenching and dramatic for your portfolio.
+We’ll call this a low risk option strategy because this type of strategy allows you to enter this market and not fear that the end of this Greek tragedy is going to be heart wrenching and dramatic for your portfolio.

 OptionsANIMAL CEO and Founder